 The Office of Academic Advocacy promotes undergraduate student persistence, progression, and completion in support of key strategic University goals and measures by removing barriers to academic success and supporting a timely progression to graduation.

+Increasing the first year retention rate of First Time in College (FTIC) students to a minimum of 93% (90% with 2.0).
 Increasing the six-year graduation rate of undergraduate students to a minimum of 80% and the four-year graduation rate of undergraduate students to a minimum of 60%.